joshyemane/Baking-Website/README.md

 [https://yemanebakery.pages.dev/](https://yemanebakery.pages.dev/)

-*If the website does not load from the link, clone the repository to run the website.
+*If the website does not load from the link, clone the repository and open "index.html" to run the website.